Binding an ASP.Net Control to a Generic List

 lstCustomers.DataBind();

 As seen in the previous examples, this default binding will use the ToString() method of the List item object.
-This is shown in the image to the right which shows our overridden ToString() being used.
-As with the colours list, we can tell the list box which properties of the class to use for the key and the value.
+This is shown in the image to the right, which shows our overridden ToString() being used.
+As with the colours list, we can tell the list box which class properties to use for the key and the value.

 Binding a class to a list